by Sasha Alyson

 UNICEF wants to give desks to every school in Malawi.
 Why?
 Does every school actually need desks from UNICEF?
 Do some need other things, much more badly?
 Are new desks actually at the top of anybody’s list?

 It doesn’t matter.
 UNICEF and Lawrence O’Donnell made that decision for them.
 For all of them.
 UNICEF won’t even assess who already has perfectly suitable desks, it will send desks to everybody.(3) This is reminiscent of the Playpumps fiasco of the 2000s.
 Playpumps were playground merry-go-rounds (roundabouts, in Brit-speak) that pumped water as children spun them around.
-They were far more expensive than the standard, reliable hand pump, it turned out that making them spin was a lot of work and children didn’t like doing it, and they were hard to maintain, but donors were eager to believe that Western ingenuity would fix a complex problem and donations flowed in.
+They were far more expensive than the standard, reliable hand pump, it soon became evident that making them spin was a lot of work and children didn’t like doing it, and they were hard to maintain.
+No matter.
+Donors were eager to believe that Western ingenuity would fix a complex problem and donations flowed in.
 Soon UNICEF, Save the Children, and other NGOs were installing Playpumps in African villages which didn’t want them but were never asked.
-Many times the Playpump replaced a traditional pump that the village preferred – sometimes a new pump recently installed by another NGO.(4)
+Many times the Playpump replaced a traditional pump that the village preferred – sometimes it replaced a new pump recently installed by another NGO.(4)

 3. Giving away desks is a donor-focused solution.

-If foreign donors truly want to help education, they should identify local actors that are doing the best so far, support them with unrestricted donations, and get out of the way.
+If foreign donors truly want to help education, they should identify who, in a particular country, has demonstrated an ability and desire to do that, support them with unrestricted donations, then get out of the way.
 But UN agencies need a role for themselves, and donors feel best about giving something specific: Sponsor this child, here’s her picture.
 Give desks.
 Pay for textbooks.
 The priorities are set from afar, by people who have no idea of realities on the ground, based on what produces a warm glow for the donor or merely a good photo op.
 It’s the right way to please donors; the wrong way to improve education.

 4. It exploits children.